wix-incubator/data-hooks/README.md

   description;
   author: { id: string }
 }>('article');

-// data hooks is a JavaScript Proxy,
+// dataHooks creates a JavaScript Proxy,
 // so you do not need to pass the keys, types are enought
 ```